Texas Sports Betting Laws

 Most of these state-wide prohibitions are covered under Texas Penal Code Chapter 47 (Gambling), with §47.02(a)(1) explaining the limits specifically.
 This section covers sporting events, individual athletic performances, political nominations and elections, and card- and table-based betting “for money or other things of value.”

 But the law isn’t ever that open-and-shut, is it?
 The reality in Texas, as it is in most other states, is that online sports betting laws are unenforced en masse because there is simply not enough manpower or governmental wherewithal to prosecute every Tom, Dick, and Mary that hops online to throw down some action on the Cowboys.
-As such, there are several excellent legal Texas sports betting sites to choose from.
+As such, there are several excellent legal betting sites for Texans to choose from.

 Federal Laws That Impact Texas Sports Betting